← All posts

 AI isn't going to replace Finance Analysts.
 It's going to replace Finance Analysts who don't use AI — with Finance Analysts who do.

 The work you're doing today still has value.
-The question is whether you're building the habits and skills that compound, or staying in the comfortable middle while someone else closes the gap.
+The question is whether you're building the habits and skills that compound — or staying in the comfortable middle while someone else moves into the higher-value work.

-If you want a concrete read on where you stand, take our 5-question AI Impact Assessment.
-It takes about 5 minutes, gives you a score from 0–100, places you in your zone, and emails you a personalized roadmap.
+If you want a concrete read on where you stand, take our AI Impact Assessment.
+About 5 minutes about your work — then a score from 0–100, your zone, and a personalized roadmap emailed to you.

 This post is part of a series on how AI is changing specific knowledge work roles.
 Coming next: AI's impact on Marketers, Operations & Admin roles, and Legal professionals.